-Dividends paid on Black Hills' common stock totaled \$0.29 per share in each quarter of 2002.
+Dividends paid on Black Hills' common stock totaled \$0.29 per share in each of the first three quarters of 2002.
 This reflects a 3.6 percent increase, as approved by its board of directors in January 2002, from the prior periods.
 The determination of the amount of future cash dividends, if any, to be declared and paid will depend upon, among other things, Black Hills' financial condition, funds from operations, the level of its capital expenditures, restrictions under its credit facilities and its future business prospects.